grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/sa.md

 system developer

+### sa-15.3: Criticality Analysis

+Require the developer of the system, system component, or system service to perform a criticality analysis:

+At the following decision points in the system development life cycle: {{ insert: param, sa-15.03_odp.01 }} ; and

+At the following level of rigor: {{ insert: param, sa-15.3_prm_2 }}.

+Criticality analysis performed by the developer provides input to the criticality analysis performed by organizations.
+Developer input is essential to organizational criticality analysis because organizations may not have access to detailed design documentation for system components that are developed as commercial off-the-shelf products.
+Such design documentation includes functional specifications, high-level designs, low-level designs, source code, and hardware schematics.
+Criticality analysis is important for organizational systems that are designated as high value assets.
+High value assets can be moderate- or high-impact systems due to heightened adversarial interest or potential adverse effects on the federal enterprise.
+Developer input is especially important when organizations conduct supply chain criticality analyses.

+the developer of the system, system component, or system service is required to perform a criticality analysis at {{ insert: param, sa-15.03_odp.01 }} in the system development life cycle;

+the developer of the system, system component, or system service is required to perform a criticality analysis at the following rigor level: {{ insert: param, sa-15.03_odp.02 }};

+the developer of the system, system component, or system service is required to perform a criticality analysis at the following rigor level: {{ insert: param, sa-15.03_odp.03 }} .

+Supply chain risk management plan

+system and services acquisition policy

+procedures addressing development process, standards, and tools

+procedures addressing criticality analysis requirements for the system, system component, or system service

+solicitation documentation

+acquisition documentation

+service level agreements

+acquisition contracts for the system, system component, or system service

+criticality analysis documentation

+business impact analysis documentation

+software development life cycle documentation

+system security plan

+other relevant documents or records

+Organizational personnel with system and service acquisition responsibilities

+organizational personnel with information security responsibilities

+organizational personnel responsible for performing criticality analysis

+system developer

+organizational personnel with supply chain risk management responsibilities

+Organizational processes for performing criticality analysis

+mechanisms supporting and/or implementing criticality analysis

 ### sa-22: Unsupported System Components

 Replace system components when support for the components is no longer available from the developer, vendor, or manufacturer; or